Methanediol

 Methanediol, also known as formaldehyde monohydrate or methylene glycol, is an organic compound with chemical formula CH2(OH)2.
 It is the simplest geminal diol.
 In aqueous solutions it coexists with oligomers (short polymers).
 The compound is closely related and convertible to the industrially significant derivatives paraformaldehyde ((CH2O)_{n}), formaldehyde (H2C=O), and 1,3,5-trioxane ((CH2O)3).

-Methanediol is a product of the hydration of formaldehyde.
+Methanediol is a product of the hydration reaction of formaldehyde.
 The equilibrium constant for hydration is estimated to be 10^{3},CH2(OH)2 predominates in dilute (<0.1%) solution.
 In more concentrated solutions, it oligomerizes to HO(CH2O)_{n}H.

 Occurrence

 The dianion, methanediolate, is believed to be an intermediate in the crossed Cannizzaro reaction.

 Gaseous methanediols can be generated by electron irradiation and sublimation of a mixture of methanol and oxygen ices.

 Methanediol is believed to occur as an intermediate in the decomposition of carbonyl compounds in the atmosphere, and as a product of ozonolysis on these compounds.